ubsicap/usfm/docs/lists/index.rst

 :Syntax: ``\liv# text...\liv*``
 :Type: character
 :Added: 3.0
-:Use: List item "value" content. |br|
+:Use: List entry "value" content. |br|
 	The variable # represents the sequence of the marked item in a list entry with multiple values. |br|
 	**\liv = \liv1** (see :ref:`syntax notes <syntax_numberedMarkers>` on numbered markers)